ibm-cloud-architecture/refarch-eda/docs/eda-skill-journey.md

 Then do one of the following choice:

-1. To run the solution with a local Kafka / zookeeper backbone using docker compose, in [less than 3 minutes with the steps describe in this note](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/local/#start-kafka-and-zookeeper).
+1. To run the solution with a local Kafka / zookeeper backbone using docker compose, in less than 3 minutes with [the steps described in this note](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/local/#start-kafka-and-zookeeper).
-1. Or use [Minikube](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/minikube/#pre-requisites) to get kafka, zookeeper and poastgreSQl up and running on kubernetes
+1. Or use [Minikube](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/minikube/#pre-requisites) to get kafka, zookeeper and postgreSQl up and running on a unique node kubernetes cluster.

 ### Lab 5: Build and run the solution

 !!! goals